 Claim: Taking ibuprofen while infected with COVID-19 will make the condition worse.

 There is currently no evidence of patients with negative effects from using ibuprofen while infected with COVID-19.
-The World Health Organization says it is consulting with physicians treating the patients and are not aware of reports of any negative effects, beyond the usual ones that limit its use in certain populations.
-Those include:
+The usual cautions limiting its use for certain people apply, such as people who:

 - have a history of a strong, unpleasant reaction (hypersensitivity) to aspirin or other NSAIDs